Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 How does a low appraisal affect your refinance?

-• You might have to put off refinancing.
-With a low appraisal, you may have to wait until more favorable comps occur to get a better valuation.
+• You may need to postpone refinancing.
+With a low appraisal, you may need to wait until more favorable comps arise to receive a better valuation.

-• You might not be able to get rid of PMI on a conventional loan.
+• You may not be able to eliminate PMI on a conventional loan.
 Most lenders do not require private mortgage insurance (PMI) if your loan-to-value (LTV) ratio is 80% or lower.
 If your appraisal is too low, your LTV may be higher than this cutoff.

 • You might get less cash if you’re doing a cash-out refinance.
 For cash-out refinances, a low appraisal can reduce or eliminate your ability to withdraw money from your home.

-• You may have to switch loan types.
+• You may need to switch to a different loan type.
 Depending on your ability to qualify for a refinance, you may have to switch to a different loan type in order to get your application approved.
 For example, you may have to switch from a conventional loan to an FHA loan.

 » MORE: Complete checklist of mortgage refinance requirements